How Do You Cite A Video In Mla

 • Alphabetical Order: Arrange your Works Cited entries in alphabetical order by the first element of the citation (usually the creator's last name).

 • Hanging Indent: Use a hanging indent for each entry in your Works Cited list.
-This means that the first line of each entry is flush with the left margin, and subsequent lines are indented.
+What this tells us is the first line of each entry is flush with the left margin, and subsequent lines are indented.

 • Double-Spacing: Double-space your entire Works Cited list.